Heavy vector-like quarks decaying to exotic scalars: a case study with triplets

 The expected discovery and exclusion significance are calculated using the number of signal ($S$), and background ($B$) events along with the systematic uncertainties in the background ($\sigma_B$), following the expressions \cite{Kumar:2015tna}

 for the discovery reach and

 for the exclusion limit, where:

 To show realistic results, background systematics have to be estimated.
 While we have simulated the main sources of background, our analysis relies on a fast detector simulation and completely neglects further data-driven contributions which can modify the overall background acceptances.
 Instead of estimating a systematic uncertainty, we prefer to parametrise it and show our results as function of the relative systematic uncertainty $\delta_B=\sigma_B/B$.
 In \cref{fig:projection_summary} we show the expected exclusion and discovery significance for the three individual VLQ pair production processes and for their combination, for both BPL and BPS, in a range of $\delta_B$ from 0 to 30\%.
-In the same plot we also show the projected significances for the best SRs of the recast, assuming their systematic uncertainties do not depend on the luminosity.
-Results are shown for the two different $m_{\rm eff}$ cuts, as described in \cref{tab:SRs}.
+In the same plot we also show the projected significances for the best SRs of the recast, assuming their systematic uncertainties do not depend on the luminosity.\footnote{In order to compare results consistently, projections from the recast have been obtained using LO cross-sections for the signal and not the NNLO+NNLL values used to obtain the bounds.} Results are shown for the two different $m_{\rm eff}$ cuts, as described in \cref{tab:SRs}.